POSITION TITLE: Case Manager II

 - Proficiency in Microsoft Office and other web based software solutions.

 - Valid California driver’s license with clear DMV record.

 - Requires ability to lift, transfer, push/pull, maneuver, and reposition 25 lbs.

 - Ability to speak and write English clearly and accurately.

-- Bachelor’s Degree or 2-3 years of experience working with high-risk youth in a shelter and/or transitional/supportive housing program.
+- Bachelor’s Degree required in social sciences such as: psychology, criminal justice, social work and/or public health or 4-5 years of experience working with high-risk youth in a shelter and/or transitional/supportive housing program.